Alan-John-Byrne/NeoVim-Config/README.md

 ## Setup:

+All can be setup in the following steps:

+1. Use a windows package manager of your choice (_i.e.: <u>winget</u> or <u>chocolatey</u>_) to install NeoVim onto your system.
+2. Clone or fork this repository to make it your own, into your '_C:\Users\<Username>\AppData\Local_' directory.
+(Overwrite the 'nvim' directory if it exists already after following step **1**)
+3. Install the following software, and configure the following environment variables <u>_exactly_</u> as is to complete the setup.

-This setup does require some knowledge of powershell profiles for correctly setting environment variables (_used during open powershell sessions_), or you could just set them within the global table on windows.
+> **NOTE**: This setup does require some knowledge of powershell profiles for correctly setting environment variables
+> (_used during open powershell sessions_), or you could just set them within the global table on windows.

 ### Environment Variables (Profile Specific)